-Upon completion of the programme and subject to fulfilling certain requirements, graduates are eligible to apply for Professional Recognition both within and outside of Hong Kong, including:
+Upon completion of the LLMArbDR Programme and subject to fulfilling certain requirements, graduates are eligible to apply for Professional Recognition both within and outside of Hong Kong, including:

-* (a) Attendance on the CityU PGD/LLMArbDR Programme (where the student passes the examination) will qualify for exemption from the Entry Course Examination for Associateship of HKIArb; and
+(a) Attendance in the LLMArbDR Programme and a passing mark in the examination of LW6401 Dispute Resolution in Theory and Practice to qualify for exemption from the Entry Course Examination for Associateship of HKIArb; and

 The programme is currently taught in the combined evening mode.
 Students can enrol in courses to a total between 3 and 18 credit units in different semesters (except the Summer Term) without seeking approval from the University.
 Non-local students who hold student visas should normally enrol at least 12 credit units in each semester (except the Summer Term), which is the minimum full-time credit unit load.
 The programme duration normally extends between one year (2 semesters plus 1 summer term) and two and a half years (5 semesters plus 1 summer term).
 Students who have qualified for certain exemptions may complete the programme in one to two years.

 Classes are normally held on weekdays between 7:00 - 9:50 pm (10:50 pm if required), usually for 2-3 evenings per week.
 If students opt to take the fast-track evening curriculum, the weekday classes will be increased to 4-5 evenings per week.
 There may be some weekend classes.

 Taught courses of the programme include Legal Concepts, Commercial Contracts, Procedure & Proof, Dispute Resolution in Theory & Practice, Mediation Practice, Arbitration Law, Arbitration Practice & Award Writing, and International Arbitration.
 Students with exemption are required to take an elective.